 If you're suffering from sleep deprivation, can you catch up on sleep?
 The answer is yes — for the most part.
 Why the qualifier?
 It depends if you're suffering from acute or chronic sleep debt.

-We’ll start by explaining the difference between acute and chronic sleep debt as well as the negative side effects of each.
+In this article, we’ll start by explaining the difference between acute and chronic sleep debt (and how to calculate acute sleep debt) as well as the negative side effects of each.
+We’ll also look at a key study showing recovery from acute sleep debt is possible, dispelling a myth that’s arisen from conflating acute and chronic sleep debt.
 After that, we’ll dive into the steps you can take to avoid sleep debt and catch up on sleep.

 As we’ve mentioned, your ability to catch up on lost sleep depends on whether you have acute or chronic sleep debt.
 (Of course, if you have chronic sleep debt, you almost certainly have acute sleep debt as well.)

 Acute sleep debt happens in the short term.
-It’s a running total of the hours of sleep you’ve missed, as compared to the amount of sleep your body needed over the past 14 days.
+It’s a running total of the hours of sleep you’ve missed compared to the amount of sleep your body needed over the past 14 days.

 This kind of sleep debt can have immediate, negative impacts on your emotional, cognitive, and physical well-being.
 In the short term, not getting enough sleep can increase anxiety, make you feel irritable or moody, and weaken your immune system.
 You might also notice trouble with your memory, focus, reaction time, or motor skills.